mariodivece/blog/2017-12-23-rpi-yocto-rocko/README.md

 # Building a Yocto (Rocko) image for the Raspberry Pi

-The objective today is to build a Yocto Rocky image for the Raspberry Pi with packages that allow for Mono (.NET) development.
+The objective today is to build a Yocto image for the Raspberry Pi with packages that allow for Mono (.NET) development.
 The original tutorial and a lot of the content was taken from the wonderful tutorial: [Building Raspberry Pi Systems with Yocto](http://www.jumpnowtek.com/rpi/Raspberry-Pi-Systems-with-Yocto.html).
 The goal is to create aminimal image with the following functionality:
 - WiFi and wired network support
-- Nano for quick text editing
+- ```nano``` for quick text editing
-- Mono as a .NET Runtime
+- Mono 5+ as a .NET Runtime
-- Nanoweb my own little WebKit based browser with EGLFS, Kiosk mode and virtual keyboard support
+- ```nanoweb``` my own little WebKit based browser with EGLFS, Kiosk mode and virtual keyboard support
 - ```raspistill``` for taking pictures
 - ```raspivid``` for taking video
 - ```openssh``` for SSH and SFTP support
-- A package manager, possibly ```opkg```
+- ```opkg``` as a ackage manager
-- Netcat ```nc``` for streaming video if necessary
+- ```nc``` (Netcat) for streaming video if necessary

-*Note: The recipes in ```meta-rpi``` were taken from https://github.com/jumpnow/meta-rpi*
+*Note: The recipes in ```meta-rpi``` were taken from the awesome repo: https://github.com/jumpnow/meta-rpi*

 ## Overview
-I have created 2 scripts: ```build.sh``` and ```deploy.sh```.
-The rest of the files you can modify to build your own Raspberry Pi image.
+Basically, I have created 2 scripts: ```build.sh``` and ```deploy.sh``` and some files alowng with a very small web browser.
 As a build system I am using Ubuntu 16.04 LTS x64.
 Please note you will need a lot of the following to build images:
 - RAM: LOTS of it.
 I recommend some 24GB (yes, that's right).
 Otherwise the build process fails on some packages.
 - CPU: At least a modern, 4-core CPU.
 Building images takes quite a long time.
 Expect hours of absolute fun!
-- Disk: You will need plenty of disk spece.
+- Disk: You will need plenty of disk space.
 Make sure you have around 100GB of free space

 ## Instructions